Advice

 The Higher Costs of Car Insurance

-With tariffs in place for cars and soon for car parts, it’s likely auto insurance rates will climb higher, even as car owners are already stretched to their limits on insurance costs.
-According to the Bureau of Labor Statistics, car insurance costs were 7.5% higher in March than a year earlier.
-Bankrate says car insurance averages about $2,685 a year for full coverage.
+With tariffs on imported cars and some car parts, it’s likely auto insurance rates will climb higher, even as car owners are already stretched to their limits on insurance costs.
+According to the Bureau of Labor Statistics, car insurance costs were 7% higher in May than a year earlier.
+Bankrate says car insurance averages about $2,680 a year for full coverage.
 Full coverage, called comprehensive car insurance, covers natural disasters like wildfires, hurricanes, and accidents.
 Before you seal the deal and sign anything for a new vehicle, compare quotes for car insurance.

 What to Expect: Looking Ahead

-There’s so much to digest here it’s hard to say exactly what to expect except a chaotic future for car buying.
-At this moment, economists initially forecast two interest rate cuts in 2025, after three last year.
+There’s so much to digest here, and it’s hard to know what to expect exactly, except for a chaotic future for car buying.
+Economists initially forecast two interest rate cuts in 2025, after three last year.
 However, it’s anyone’s guess what could come, or nothing at all could happen.
-According to economist Jonathan Smoke of Cox Automotive, the Federal Reserve’s rate change, which takes time to trickle through the economic system, reduces monthly car payments by approximately 3%.
+At the Federal Reserve meeting in May, the nation’s central bank held rates steady.

 What to Do If You Need a Car Now